-H.7.2 User ID
+H.10.2 User ID

 tccd always runs with the user ID of the user who invokes the tccdstart bootstrap program.
-The default user ID of tet and the ability to change this using the -u command-line option are not supported.
+The default user ID of tet and the ability to change this using the -u command-line option are not supported on a Windows NT system.

-H.7.3 File creation mask setting
+H.10.3 File creation mask setting

-The -m command-line option is not supported.
+The -m command-line option is not supported on a Windows NT system.

-H.8 The TCC daemon bootstrap program tccdstart
+H.11 The TCC daemon bootstrap program tccdstart

 On a Windows NT system, tccd is started on demand by a bootstrap program called tccdstart.
 This program listens for service requests at the port indicated in the tcc service specification and starts an instance of tccd each time that a connection is received.
-The PATH environment variable is used to locate tccd so you should ensure that your search PATH includes \$TET_ROOT/bin.
+The PATH environment variable is used to locate tccd so you should ensure that your search PATH includes \$TET\ROOT/bin.